ThalisonCosta/tharicode/README.md

 # thaりcode
 ![Captura de tela de 2023-06-28 22-15-00](https://github.com/ThalisonCosta/tharicode/assets/80794311/9cc77624-67b9-4bc3-b9e6-6186f3cd53e4)

-thaりcode is a clone of Visual Studio Code built using Tauri, npm, React, and TypeScript (TSX).
-It aims to provide a lightweight and efficient code editor with a familiar interface for developers.
-The project name "thaりcode" is a combination of different elements that hold personal significance:
+thaりcode (pronounced as 'taricoude' or 'thalicoude') is a simple clone of [Visual Studio Code](https://code.visualstudio.com/) built using [Tauri](https://tauri.app/), [npm](https://www.npmjs.com/), [React](https://react.dev/), [tailwindcss](https://tailwindcss.com/) and [TypeScript](https://www.typescriptlang.org/).
+It aims to provide a lightweight and efficient code editor with a familiar interface.

-- "tha" represents the first three letters of my name, Thalison.
-- "り" is the hiragana letter in Japanese that can be pronounced as both "li" and "ri."
-- "code" refers to the purpose of the application, being a code editor.

-Together, these elements create the unique and meaningful name, thaりcode.

 ## Download thaりcode

-You can download the latest binary files of thaりcode from the following link: Download thaりcode.
+You can download the latest version of thaりcode [clicking here](https://github.com/ThalisonCosta/tharicode/releases/tag/main)

-After downloading, execute the binary file to run the thaりcode application.
-License
+## License

 thaりcode is open source and released under the MIT License.
 Feel free to explore, modify, and distribute the codebase according to the terms of the license.